 A judge will also consider the financial condition and needs of each spouse after the divorce, as well as each party’s ability to produce income and afford the cost of living.
 After considering all of the above-mentioned and other factors, property may be divided either equally or unequally.

 Do you have more questions about how Utah courts divide property in a divorce?
 Consult with our best property division lawyers in Utah at the Emy A Cordano, Attorney At Law.
-Call our offices at 801-804-5152 or complete this contact form for a free case evaluation.
+Call our offices at 801-804-5152 or complete this contact form for a legal consultation.